Get

 Adoption

-If you’re adopting a Puggle from a rescue or shelter, they may charge an adoption fee which can range anywhere from $50 to over $400.
-The adoption fee is typically used to cover the costs associated with the rescue or shelter, and usually covers spay/neuter if the dog is old enough, as well as covers age-appropriate vaccinations and microchipping that occurred before adoption.
+If you’re adopting a Puggle from a rescue or shelter, they may charge an adoption fee, which can range anywhere from $50 to over $400.
+The adoption fee is typically used to cover the costs associated with the rescue or shelter and usually covers spay/neuter if the dog is old enough and any age-appropriate vaccinations and microchipping that occurred before adoption.

 Breeder

-If you’re buying a Puggle puppy from a breeder, you can expect to pay anywhere from $1,200 to over $3,000 for an AKC-registered pup.
+If you’re buying a Puggle puppy from a breeder, you can expect to pay anywhere from $1,200 to over $3,000 for a high-quality pup.
 Prices may vary depending on location, pedigree, coat color and type, breeder experience, and other factors.
 Rarer colors may cost more.
-Note that this cost is usually just for the dog itself and doesn’t include travel costs to get to the breeder, as many breeders no longer ship animals to you.
+Note that this cost is usually just for the dog themselves and doesn’t include travel costs to get to the breeder, especially since many breeders no longer ship animals.
 So, if you have to travel a long way to get a Puggle, you’ll spend more money.

 Dogster_Website dividers_v1_Jan 18 2024-03